Visit majormaps.vcu.edu for the online version with links.

 • Carry out globally-oriented research projects with multilingual faculty and international partners.

-• Investigate all of the cultural and diverse events and groups that have caught your interest during your VCU experience.
+• Investigate all of the global events and groups that have caught your interest during your VCU experience.

 • Meet with your academic, professional mentor, or career advisor and identify examples of your experiential learning to share with employers.